Travel Vaccines and Advice for the Balearic Islands

 - Hiking boots if you plan on hiking

-U.S. Embassy in the Balearic Islands
+U.S. Embassy in the Balearics

 All Americans visiting the Balearic Islands should register online with the U.S. Department of State before departure.
 This will inform the office of your travel plans within the country and will allow them to reach out in the case of an emergency or evacuation.